 Almost pure concept white kitchen completed with dark floors to break white superiority.
 Moreover, dark hardwood floors and white subway tiles completed the kitchen remodeling.
 On the other hand, a remarkable kitchen featuring white cabinets and a White Pearl quartzite is harder.

 Photo Credit | MasterBrand Cabinets

 White Pearl quartzite has a cream background accented by beautiful chocolate veining.
 This stone has small movement and timeless elegance.
 It has very tiny lines across the slab.
-Some slabs have more veins than the others but the creamy background stays the same.
-On the other hand, you may see some green color accent slightly most of the slabs.
+Some slabs have more veins than others but the creamy background stays the same.
+On the other hand, you may see some green color accents slightly on most of the slabs.
 We may describe this stone by saying creamy background combined with the lightest color of brown and green.

 Photo Credit | Charles Clayton Construction Inc

 White Macaubas low maintenance countertops chose for their magnificence, for the profundity and enthusiasm of their “regular workmanship” designs, and in light of the fact that the gray and white all through the stone connected to the white cabinets, cream floor, and stainless steel.